 Coders should carefully guard against errors in recording the participant ID listed on the paper strip on the coding form.
-Instructions for coders include a step in which, at the completion of coding, they double-check the ID written on the coding form against the original paper strip to verify its accuracy.
-At later stages of the process of analyzing the data, ID errors may be detected when records are sent to adjudication due to disagreements with Edmonton, or when a record fails to appear for one ID, or appears for an ID that has not been assigned to any participant.
+Instructions include a step in which, at the completion of coding, a computer based logging and tracking system double-checks the ID entered in the computer against the original paper strip to verify its accuracy.
+At later stages of the process of analyzing the data, ID errors may be detected when records are sent to adjudication due to disagreements with EPICARE, or when a record fails to appear for one ID, or appears for an ID that has not been assigned to any participant.
 At those stages, discovering the correct ID and tracing to match to an erroneous record may be extremely difficult.
 When ID errors are detected, the visual coders responsible are made aware of them so that they will be encouraged to take more care in the future.